-Figure 7 Model predictions of (51).
-The right panel shows the evaluative measure function used for this prediction, which is the same as shown in Figure 4.
-The left panel shows the update of the prior P (z-distribution), the intermediate prior Π resulting from updating P with the positive form of the adverb and the final posterior ρ resulting from updating that prior with the positive form of the adjective.
-(For this plot λ was set to 4, and costs to 5.)
+Figure 7: Model predictions of (52).
+The right panel shows the evaluative measure function used for this prediction, which is the same as shown in figure 4.
+The left panel shows the update of the prior P (z-distribution), the intermediate prior $\Pi$ resulting from updating P with the positive form of the adverb and the final posterior $\rho$ resulting from updating that prior with the positive form of the adjective.
+(For this plot $\lambda$ was set to 4, and costs to 5.)

-What about a positive evaluation?
-To model something like pleasantly (or the evaluation made by intensifiers like fairly, pretty before they were bleached), I handcrafted a function20 that assigns high degrees to moderate values and low degrees (closer to 0) to extreme values.
-The model predictions are in Figure 8.
-Note that the mean expected temperature for pleasantly warm in that figure is comparable to that of warm in Figure 3, but that the curve is much narrower.
+and low degrees (closer to 0) to extreme values.
+The model predictions are in figure 8.
+Note that the mean expected temperature for "pleasantly warm" in that figure is comparable to that of "warm" in figure 3, but that the curve is much narrower.
 This, too, is largely in line with the desired effect of such an M-adverb.

-Figure 8 Model predictions for positive evaluation.
-(For this plot λ was set to 4 and costs to 5.)
+Figure 8: Model predictions for positive evaluation.
+(For this plot $\lambda$ was set to 4 and costs to 5.)